...

 By Danielle Jordan.
-Last Updated 6th September 2023.
+Last Updated 9th October 2025.
 Welcome to our guide about roundabout accident claims.
-Awareness of other vehicles and good judgement are necessary when navigating a roundabout.
+Awareness of other vehicles and good judgment are necessary when navigating a roundabout.
 If a driver pulls out too quickly or doesn’t take note of other cars on the road, an accident can easily occur.

 If you have been involved in a roundabout accident and it was not your fault, you could be entitled to compensation.
 We reveal the most important aspects of making roundabout accident claims below.